mattepuffo/JNotes/README.md

 # JNotes
 Program to manage personal notes

-Simple program written in Java (version 10), to run the save personal notes
+Simple program written in Java (only version 10), to run the save personal notes

 Additional operations:
 * XML export